utopia-foss/utopia/doc/getting_started/tutorial.rst

 The file is located in the same directory as the run configuration to indicate that they belong together.

-The short description of what you told *Utopia*'s frontend to do is:
+The short description of what you told Utopia's frontend to do is:

 1. Create a plot called ``ensemble_averaged_mean_state`` that should use all the multiverse data (``creator: multiverse``).
-2. Before entering the plot function, make a ``select`` ion of data:
+2. Before entering the plot function, ``select`` data:

     1. For each universe, access the ``field`` located under ``data/ForestFire/kind``.
 You can look up the path in the data tree that is printed out in the terminal.
-This dataset has the following dimensions: ``time``, ``x``, and ``y``; remember that you have two dimensional grid data for each time step.
+This dataset has the following dimensions: ``time``, ``x``, and ``y``; remember that you have two-dimensional grid data for each time step.
-    2. Align all these data using the parameter sweep dimensions ...
+    2. Align all these data using the parameter sweep dimensions into ...
-    3. ... into a higher-dimensional data structure, here: an `xarray <http://xarray.pydata.org/en/stable/>`_ ``Dataset`` object.
+    3. ... a higher-dimensional data structure, here: an `xarray <http://xarray.pydata.org/en/stable/>`_ ``Dataset`` object.
 This will obviously have another additional dimension: the ``seed`` you are sweeping over.
 If you have more sweep dimensions, they will also appear in the ``Dataset``.
 The data variable ``kind`` stored in that ``xarray.Dataset`` will thus have four dimensions.

 3. Pass this multidimensional data to the plot function as ``mv_data`` argument.

 .. note::

-  For more information on how to select data from a multiverse, see :ref:`select_mv_data`.
+  For more information on how to select data from a multiverse, take a look :ref:`here <select_mv_data>`.

-So, we roughly understand the first part of the configuration file.
+We now roughly understand the first part of the configuration file.
-Plotting will, however, not work:
+However, plotting won't quite work yet.
-The second part of the configuration file states: Use the plotting function ``plot_func: ensemble_averaged_mean_state``, which is located in the ``module_file: ~/path/to/my/plot/function/file.py`` and create the plot.
+The second part of the configuration file says: sse the plotting function ``plot_func: ensemble_averaged_mean_state``, which is located in the ``module_file: ~/path/to/my/plot/function/file.py`` and create the plot.
-But this function does not exist yet.
+But this function does not yet exist.
+Let's create it.
-So let us create it:

-Create a file at a location of your choice, so let's choose: ``~/utopia_FFM_timeseries_plots.py``.
+Create a file at a location of your choice, for instance: ``~/utopia_FFM_timeseries_plots.py``.
 (You would probably want to create it at another location – get inspired by the directory structure described earlier in this tutorial.)
-Within this file, let us create the ``ensemble_averaged_mean_state`` function with the following content:
+Within this file, we will write the ``ensemble_averaged_mean_state`` function:

 .. code-block:: python